 Needless to say that between Shopify vs own website, Shopify is one of those that provide the best and largest number of eCommerce features and tools.
 To name a few, there must be:

-Fraud analysis: You can based on this function to get an automatic notice of potentially fake orders and cut down on demand for chargebacks as Shopify gives useful proof for any disputed transaction.
+• Fraud analysis: You can use this function to get an automatic notice of potentially fake orders and cut down on demand for chargebacks as Shopify gives useful proof for any disputed transaction.

-Applications and integrations: The Shopify App Store has an incredibly wide range of both free and paid apps that serve countless functions, from marketing, analytics to inventory management.
-For more business extension, Shopify lets you integrate several sales channels including Amazon, Pinterest, or Facebook so that you can keep track of customers and orders across all platforms with little effort, or even incorporate online and offline selling through Shopify POS.
+• Applications and integrations: The Shopify App Store has an incredibly wide range of both free and paid apps that serve countless functions, from marketing, analytics to inventory management.
+For more business extension, Shopify lets you integrate several sales channels including Amazon, Pinterest, or Facebook so that you can keep track of customers and orders across all ecommerce platforms with little effort, or even incorporate online and offline selling through Shopify POS system.
 Integration is easy too.

 Moreover, there is a Shopify Community where Shopify Experts are there to help you out with everything from technical to marketing problems